larray-project/larray/doc/source/contribute.rst

 For developing the LArray library, we follow the `Forking Workflow
 <https://gist.github.com/Chaser324/ce0505fbed06b947d962>`_.
 In the :ref:`Getting code <contributing.getting_code>` section,
-we have already explained how to get fork of the main larray repository.
+we have already explained how to get a fork of the main larray repository.

 To make a contribution, please follow the steps described bellow.